-When this LED flashes, it indicates a fan failure.
-When on continuously it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
+This LED will be solid blue when the UID function has been activated.
+When this LED flashes red, it indicates a fan failure.
+When red continuously it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
 Check the routing of the cables and make sure all fans are present and operating normally.
 You should also check to make sure that the chassis covers are installed.
 Finally, verify that the heatsinks are installed properly (see Chapter 5).
 This LED will remain flashing or on as long as the indicated condition exists.